-When running a Network Scan on your perimeter server using Acunetix Online Vulnerability Scanner (OVS), one of the Informational alerts shown in the scan results is the CPE Inventory.
+When running a network scan on your perimeter server using Acunetix Vulnerability Scanner, one of the Informational alerts shown in the scan results is the CPE Inventory.
 The data that is collected during the scan is aggregated using the CPE standard, originally defined by MITRE, and is maintained by the U.S. National Institute of Standards and Technology (NIST) as part of the Security Content Automation Protocol (SCAP).

 CPE entries in the CPE Inventory use the following format:

 Let’s look at each field in more detail:

 - part: Defines the type of system detected, and can have one of the following values:

 - o – for Operating System

 - vendor: Contains the name of the organization that developed the product.

 - product: Contains the name of the product that has been detected.

 - version: Lists the version number for the product.

 - update: Lists the update for the product and version detected (e.g. R2 for Windows 2012, or beta for a beta version of the product).